Ways of connecting.

 The DPA supporters on the exhibition opening day.
 (From left to right, Trevor, Me (Donna), Marianne and Barnie, Rose was there in spirit.

-My Final Thoughts
+My Final Reflections.

 All of the partners and collaborators have been so supportive, and the project has been one of the most rewarding experiences of my life.
-Thank you so much for choosing me to support everyone in this way and produce some compelling, exciting and fun work.
+Thank you so much for choosing me to support everyone this way and produce some compelling, exciting and fun work.

 Previous